axa-rev-research/2026-EPFL-QHackathon/README.md

 ### 3. Quantum Algorithm

-Implement a quantum optimization pipeline using an algorithm of your choosing (QAOA, VQE, etc)
+Implement a gate-based quantum optimization pipeline using an algorithm of your choosing (QAOA, VQE, etc)

 Your work should include:
 - A well commented code detailing your circuit that implements your use case